-Using the R package statcheck, which extracts statistical results from published articles, Nuijten et al. (2016) found that over half of the articles published in eight major psychology journals between 1985 and 2013 reported at least one p-value that that was inconsistent with its test statistic and degrees of freedom.
-One in eight papers reported a “grossly inconsistent” p-value that threatened the article’s statistical conclusions.
-Such p-values were also more likely to be statistically significant than not.
-It is important to note that implausible statistical results do not necessarily imply data falsification.

-Access to the original data can help determine whether errors are trivial, and contribute to retraction efforts if they are not (“Retraction Notice” 2020).
-In some cases, access to the data allows for detailed concerns with a paper’s analysis to be illustrated without the journal believing a retraction is warranted – as occurred for instance with Joseph Hilgard’s (2020, 2021) interactions with .
+Access to the original data can help determine whether errors are trivial, and contribute to retraction efforts if they are not (27).
+In some cases, access to the data allows for detailed concerns with a paper’s analysis to be illustrated without the journal believing a retraction is warranted (see 28,29).

-1.2.2 Identifying model misspecification
+1.2.2 Identifying model misspecification and facilitating extension

 Researchers have tremendous flexibility in deciding how to collect data and which statistical models should be specified to analyse them.
-Andrew Gelman has termed this process the ‘garden of the forking paths’ (2014): some set of decisions might yield a positive result, while another set of equally justifiable decisions might lead to a null result.
-The replication crisis has shown that it is a mistake to view a single study or set of statistical analyses as a definitive answer to a given theory or claim — the scientific process should instead be iterative, exploratory, and cumulative (Tong 2019).
-Further, modelling involves assumptions about the underlying data generating process that researchers are not always able to meet; often they cannot even know whether they have met those assumptions (Neumayer and Plümper 2017).
-An example of such difficult assumptions are how the concept of interest should be measured and how errors in its measurement should be minimized (Amrhein, Trafimow, and Greenland 2019).
+Andrew Gelman has termed this process the ‘garden of the forking paths’ (30): some set of decisions might yield a positive result, while another set of equally justifiable decisions might lead to a null result.
+The replication crisis has shown that it is a mistake to view a single study or set of statistical analyses as a definitive answer to a given theory or claim — the scientific process should instead be iterative, exploratory, and cumulative (31).

-Open data can address the problem of model misspecification.
-Since researchers cannot anticipate changes to methodological best practices, replication materials allow scholars to make adjustments if best practices change.
-Lenz and Sahn (2021) find, for instance, that over 30% of observational studies published in the rely on suppression effects to achieve statistical significance.
-This means that a single control variable, or combination of them, included in a regression may increase the predictive validity of the main independent variable and result in it being statistically significant when it otherwise would not have been in a bivariate specification.
-Lenz and Sahn argue that while there may be good theoretical reasons for suppression effects, none of articles they examined justified or disclosed their presence.
-Open data, in this instance, allowed Lenz and Sahn to uncover the prevalence of suppression effects and thus contribute to improving quantitative methodology.
+Open data can address the problem of model misspecification and uncertainty around modelling the data generating process (32).
+Since researchers cannot anticipate changes to methodological best practices, computational reproducibility materials allow scholars to make adjustments if best practices change.
+Even if misspecification is not a problem, extending and building off of the original analyses – to run more theoretically motivated models, sensitivity analyses, or assess treatment heterogeneity – are net positives for science (34).

-The model specification of many studies using instrumental variables have also been questioned.
-Lal et al. (2021) examine this by reproducing and analyzing 65 papers in three leading political science journals.
-The authors show that the papers often overestimate the strength of the instrumental variables and make other misspecifications that result in biased estimates.

-1.2.3 Extension and learning

-Open data can contribute to extending scientific knowledge by allowing researchers to more easily build off existing datasets.
-For example, researchers can use open data to better perform a direct replication of an experiment or undertake a systematic review or metanalysis.
-The process of reproducing published statistical results can also aid student education and training (Janz 2016).

-1.2.4 Exposing data falsification
+1.2.3 Exposing data falsification